-The popular image of an orangutan is a of a serene loner, quiet, calm, mysterious, difficult to see from the ground, as it moves, alone, through the forest canopy.
-While this image is somewhat accurate, and the orangutan does appear quieter than its more gregarious ape cousins, the gorillas, chimpanzees, bonobos and gibbons, it nevertheless has a surprisingly varied vocal repertoire, with geographic differences in size, development and acoustic structure, indicating a form of language in orangutan society and cultural variations between populations.
+The popular image of an orangutan is of a serene loner - quiet, calm, mysterious, and difficult to see from the ground as it moves, alone, through the forest canopy.
+While this image is somewhat accurate and the orangutan does appear quieter than its more gregarious ape cousins, the gorillas, chimpanzees, bonobos, and gibbons, it has a surprisingly varied vocal repertoire.
+Orangutan vocalizations can vary based on geography as well as differences in size, development, and acoustic structure, indicating a form of language in orangutan society and cultural variations between populations.

 The most famous and distinct of the orangutan vocalizations is the long call.
 Emitted by male orangutans that are showing the secondary sexual characteristics of maturity, known as flanged males, the call usually begins softly with a series of ‘bubbly’ grumbles, before increasing in intensity to form a long sequence of bark-like pulses or roars, ending with a long series of sighs.
 The call is the loudest acoustic signal in the orangutan vocal repertoire, and although variations occur from male to male, it is produced several times a day, with each call lasting between 15 seconds and 4 minutes.
 The call is enhanced by the male’s cheekpads, which are believed to help project the sound forward, and their large hollow air sac, called laryngeal chambers, which act as resonators and help carry the sound as far as a kilometer away (Delgado et al, 2009; Hardus et al, 2009).

 In addition to the long call, orangutans display a wide variety of other vocalizations, from middle range calls and grumbles to kiss squeaks and raspberry sounds.
-The documented number of vocalizations could be as high as 32, although this is difficult to confirm, as orangutan vocalizations tend to be employed in short distance communication during largely infrequent social interactions, and are difficult to hear by human observers on the ground.
+The documented number of vocalizations could be as high as 32, although this is difficult to confirm because orangutan vocalizations tend to be employed in short distance communication during largely infrequent social interactions, and are difficult to hear by human observers on the ground.
 Additionally, much of the focus on sound repertoire recently has focused on the complexities of the long call, so other vocal types have been neglected.
-However, studies do suggest variations in vocal repertoire displayed at each site, and these differences have been interpreted as evidence of culture in different orangutan populations (Hardus et al, 2009).
+However, studies do suggest variations in vocal repertoire displayed at each site, and these differences have been interpreted as evidence of culture in different orangutan populations (Hardus et. al., 2009).

 Other notable orangutan vocalizations include: